ErikDono/PasswordGeneratorWIP/README.md

-This is a password generator that pulls from four seperate arrays. it uses a call back function within the function of
+This is a password generator that pulls from four seperate arrays. it uses a call back function within the function of the generate password within the write password function.
+It uses a random iterator to call through each array.